Chiro 2 Rehab

 This is arguably one of the most important conditions we screen for during your initial visit.
 Too much upper rib cage elevation with very little abdominal expansion, or lower ribcage expansion is problematic for 2 reasons.

 Proper breathing involves a wave-like expansion of the rib cage.
 This expansion begins in the abdomen and should be symmetrical, with equal movement on both sides of the rib cage.
-We often lose the proper stabilization pattern through poor workstation mechanics, sedentary lifestyles, vanity reasons, mouth breathing, etc.
+We often lose the proper stabilization pattern through poor workstation mechanics, sedentary lifestyles, vanity reasons, mouth breathing, and lack of exercise.
+We often teach breathing mechanics to improve stabilization patterns in our patients and we believe this a crucial component to a healthy spine.

 Femoroacetabular Impingement (FAI)